NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-04-microsoft-teams.md

 | M365-Finance-Team | Private | Active | 3 |
 | M365-Sales-Team | Private | Active | 4 |

-Their descriptions identify the corresponding Northstar Consulting departments.
-The counts above are specifically **standard channel** counts, not total channel counts.
-Finance and Sales channel names, memberships, and private-channel details are not shown in the supplied evidence.

 ### HR channel structure